Refugee-Aid-Capstone/refugee-aid-fe/README.md

 - **Custom Map Interface**: Designing an integrated map interface that was intuitive and user-friendly took several iterations and user feedback sessions.
 The final result was a blend of performance and aesthetics.

 - **Responsive Design**: Ensuring the platform was equally effective across devices was challenging, given the variety of interactive elements.
-We utilized modern CSS frameworks and regular cross-device testing to achieve this.
+We utilized SCSS and regular cross-device testing to achieve this.

 - **Diverse Technologies**: Integrating a plethora of modern web technologies, from GraphQL to CI/CD pipelines, required a steep learning curve and rigorous testing.
 Yet, the end product stands as a testament to our commitment and persistence.